Master’s Degree in Cybersecurity

 3 Credits

 This course covers advanced TCP/IP networking, network attacks, denial-of-service attacks, traffic monitoring, demilitarized zones, advanced firewall systems, virtual private networks, remote security systems, TLS/SSL, IPSec, intrusion detection systems, distributed attack detection, proactive protection measures, and network vulnerability analysis.
-Students will learn how to conduct intelligent threat analysis, from security event collection and information processing to mitigation and anticipation techniques.
+You will learn how to conduct intelligent threat analysis, from security event collection and information processing to mitigation and anticipation techniques.

 Secure Software Development and Auditing